Lex Luthor: DC Rebirth

 Following the death of the New 52 Superman, Luthor creates a new warsuit decorated by Superman's S-shield, deciding he is the new protector of Metropolis.
-He is confronted by the Pre-Flashpoint version of Superman, who refuses to believe Luthor's intentions are noble.
-In DC's 2016 line-wide relaunch DC Rebirth, large parts of the New 52 canon are removed (later said to have occurred in a different timeline) while large parts of the Post-Crisis canon are restored to the DC Universe.
-Eventually, this affects the Superman comics as well, in the wake of the 2017 storyline "Superman Reborn" Luthor's backstory from Superman: Secret Origin and large parts of his Post-Crisis continuity are restored, while the New 52 events are largely removed.
+He is confronted by the pre-Flashpoint version of Superman, who refuses to believe Luthor's intentions are noble.
+In DC's 2016 line-wide relaunch DC Rebirth, large parts of the New 52 canon are removed (later said to have occurred in a different timeline) while large parts of post-Crisis canon are restored to the DC Universe.
+Eventually, this affects the Superman comics as well, in the wake of the 2017 storyline "Superman Reborn" Luthor's backstory from Superman: Secret Origin and large parts of his post-Crisis continuity are restored, while the New 52 events are largely removed.
 The canon says that Luthor still served in the Justice League for a time.

-In the Watchmen sequel Doomsday Clock, Luthor is approached by Adrian Veidt, who attempts to enlist his aid in finding Doctor Manhattan.
+In Doomsday Clock, Luthor is approached by Adrian Veidt, who attempts to enlist his aid in finding Doctor Manhattan.
 He is then attacked by a seemingly-revived Comedian.
-After recovering from surgery, he reveals he has been investigating claims that many heroes and villains did not gain their powers from accidents, but were actually the results of government experiments.
+After recovering from surgery, he reveals he has been investigating claims that many heroes and villains gained their powers from government experiments rather than accidents.
 He later provides Lois Lane with footage of the Justice Society of America, who in the new canon were not the publicly known superheroes of World War II, but were clandestine heroes whose existence was largely denied.
 Doomsday Clock ends with Luthor considering utilizing and improving Veidt's methods for his own personal use.
 It is also revealed the New 52 Luthor and history still exist in a parallel universe.